Perfect your riding habit from the ground up

 Dublin Women’s River Boots III

-I’ve had a pair of Dublin boots for eight years and counting—they are my go-to boot in wet or cold weather!
+I’ve had a pair of Dublin boots for eight years and counting—they are my go-to boot in chilly, wet weather!

-- Available in multiple colors, half sizes, and calf widths for the perfect style and fit.
+- Available in multiple colors, calf widths, and half sizes for the perfect style and fit.

 - Tough Tec rubber soles help grip in wet or icy conditions